rsaikali/linkypy/README.md

 Retrieved data is computed accordingly to the Enedis specifications (packets, checksums...) available [here](https://www.enedis.fr/sites/default/files/Enedis-NOI-CPT_54E.pdf).

+Have a look to my other Github project for an all-in-one RaspberryPi Kubernetes installer: rsaikali/linkypy_k3s.
+This stack includes LinkyPy, InfluxDB database and Grafana.

 ## Hardware needed

 1. A RaspberryPi, of course.